operator-framework/operator-sdk/doc/cli/operator-sdk_build.md

 and generates the Dockerfile manifest.

 <image> is the container image to be built, e.g. "quay.io/example/operator:v0.0.1".
-This image will be automatically set in the deployment manifests.
+By default, this image will be automatically set in the deployment manifests.
+Note that you can use the flag --skip-image to skip building the container image and only build the operator binary.

 After build completes, the image would be built locally in docker.
 Then it needs to be pushed to remote registry.